 If you are on the main road, thoroughfare vehicles will merge from side roads at varying speeds but typically they will make minimal effort to merge gracefully.
 They may not glance at all at the prevailing traffic.
 They will simply keep driving and expect the prevailing traffic to move over for them regardless of traffic lanes or any “right of way”

 Rent A Bike says: Hence, keep your eyes on the road ahead.
-Assume responsibility to avoid all that is in front of you.
-This is irrespective of right of way.
+Assume the responsibility to avoid all that is in front of you.
+This is irrespective of the right of way.

 There is minimal safety space between vehicles as part of typical riding here.
 When you leave room between you and the driver in front of you other drivers will cut in front of you.
 The cultural expectation is that if you leave room someone else is welcome to overtake.
 (Sometimes even if you don’t leave the room they will still overtake) It is a world of opportunistic driving.